 Donald Elliott, FAICP

-Donald L. Elliott, FAICP, is a Sennior Cosultant with Clarion Associates, LLC, a national land use consulting firm.
-Don has assisted over 70 U.S. and Caadian communities to update plans and regulations related to housing, zoning, sustainability, fair housing, and land development.
-He teaches a graduate level course on Land Development Regulatiion at the University of Colorado at Denver and is a former member of the Denver Plannig Board.
+<p>Donald L. Elliott, FAICP, is a Senior Consultant with Clarion Associates, LLC, a national land use consulting firm.
+Don has assisted over 70 U.S. and Canadian communities to update plans and regulations related to housing, zoning, sustainability, fair housing, and land development.
+He teaches a graduate level course on Land Development Regulation at the University of Colorado at Denver and is a former member of the Denver Planning Board.
 He is the author of A Better Way to Zone (Island Press 2008) and co-author of The Rules that Shape Urban Form (APA 2012) and The Citizen's Guide to Planning (APA 2009).
-Don has a bachelor’s degree in Urban Planning and Policy Analysis from Yale University, a law degree from Harvard Law School, and a master’s degree in City and Regional Planning from the John F. Kennedy School of Government at Harvard.
+Don has a bachelor's degree in Urban Planning and Policy Analysis from Yale University, a law degree from Harvard Law School, and a master's degree in City and Regional Planning from the John F. Kennedy School of Government at Harvard.